This article originally appeared on VICE Canada.

 To this day, Victoria is still trying to figure out how to update its century-old waste system.
-They've added extra pipe and a few screens, but nevertheless pump untreated shit and chemicals out to the Juan de Fuca Strait at a rate of 130 million litres per day.
+The city has added extra pipe and a few screens, but nevertheless pumps untreated shit and chemicals out to the Juan de Fuca Strait at a rate of 130 million liters per day.

 The capital city appears to be having some difficulty leaving the Victorian era behind, at least when it comes to cleaning up old messes.
 In fact, an even older marine dumpsite, left by a coal gasification plant operated from 1862 to 1952, is still costing taxpayers a few million in 2015.

-Victoria's Rock Bay would be a highly valuable slice of scenic harbourfront property if it hadn't been storing massive amounts of toxic coal sludge for the last 150 years.
-The Victoria Gas and Electric Company, which used to process coal into the gas needed to light residents' 19th-century lamps, naturally dumped its leftover tar and chemicals straight into the harbour.
+Victoria's Rock Bay would be a highly valuable slice of scenic harborfront property if it hadn't been storing massive amounts of toxic coal sludge for the last 150 years.
+The Victoria Gas and Electric Company, which used to process coal into the gas needed to light residents' 19th-century lamps, naturally dumped its leftover tar and chemicals straight into the harbor.

-"A lot of the industrial harbour is super contaminated," says Torrance Coste, a Wilderness Committee campaigner on Vancouver Island.
+"A lot of the industrial harbor is super contaminated," says Torrance Coste, a Wilderness Committee campaigner on Vancouver Island.
 "There was a lot of activity there before environmental standards were even a thing."

 BC Hydro and Transport Canada originally teamed up on the reclamation project in 2004.
 They started with $32 million and hopes of completing the cleanup in three years' time.
 But the project descended into something far murkier and much more expensive.

-So far they've removed 250,000 tonnes of soil containing polychlorinated biphenyl and other bad stuff—but there's still more work to be done.
+So far they've removed 250,000 tons of soil containing polychlorinated biphenyl and other bad stuff—but there's still more work to be done.
 "It was very complicated," Olynyk says of the project's time and cost overruns.
 Digging efforts revealed more toxins migrating in "weird directions," he explains.
-"Over the years, as we've moved along, the environmental standards changed."
+"Over the years, as we've moved along, the environmental standards changed.

-"It was like trying to nail Jell-O to a wall," Olynyk says.
+"It was like trying to nail Jello to a wall," Olynyk adds.

-One stage they have completed, however, is the commission-a-First-Nations-mural phase.
-Last week, BC Hydro sent out a news release unveiling the 250-metre-long panel of artwork painted by Songhees and Esquimalt youth.
+(One stage that has been completed, however, is the commission-a-First-Nations-mural phase.
+Last week, BC Hydro sent out a news release unveiling the 250-meter-long panel of artwork painted by Songhees and Esquimalt youth.)